ESG Topics A-Z

 - Their supervisor, manager or next level manager

-- Speak Up hotline available by phone or by web
+- The Speak Up hotline available by phone, mobile device or online

-Our Speak Up hotline is operated by an independent third-party vendor to provide employees, consumers, business partners and community members with a 24/7 anonymous and confidential means of reporting alleged violations of our Code or applicable law.
-It is accessible anywhere in the world by phone or by web in languages spoken by PepsiCo employees.
-Speak Up is widely promoted at facilities and office locations, on Company internal and external websites, and in various training programs.
-When contacting the Speak Up hotline, an employee may remain anonymous where permitted by law.
+Our Speak Up hotline is operated by an independent third-party vendor to provide employees, consumers, workers in our value chain, business partners and community members with a 24/7 anonymous and confidential means of reporting alleged violations of our Code or applicable law.
+It is accessible anywhere in the world by phone, mobile device or online in languages spoken by PepsiCo employees.
+Speak Up is widely promoted at facilities and office locations, on company internal and external websites and in various training programs.
+When contacting the Speak Up hotline, an employee may remain anonymous.
+The same protections of confidentiality and anonymity are provided through the Speak Up program, including telephone lines and website.

 All reports of suspected violations received through Speak Up are reviewed by the GC&E team in accordance with an incident management process and our Global Code of Conduct Escalation Policy.
-Matters are either referred for handling or assigned to investigators within each Sector/Region.
-GC&E provides guidance and oversight to investigators to ensure investigations are conducted with the required consistency and rigor, and appropriate corrective actions are taken.
+Matters are either referred for handling or assigned to investigators within each sector/region.
+GC&E provides guidance and oversight to investigators to ensure investigations are conducted with the required consistency and rigor and the appropriate corrective actions are taken.

 PepsiCo is committed to protecting the rights of those individuals who report issues in good faith either through one of the reporting means described in our Code or to government authorities.
 Our company will not retaliate or permit retaliation against a person who in good faith: